hiboabd/makers_learning_journey/weekly-objectives/week-one/oop.md

   3. It is part of a group of guidelines (SOLID) that focus on making code changes as side effect free as possible (i.e. limiting the impact of change).
   4. But what does responsibility mean in this context?
 Responsibility is defined by Robert Martin as one reason to change.
   5. To follow this principle means to "Gather together the things that change for the same reasons.
 Separate those things that change for different reasons."

+### Cohesion

+Cohesion is related to this principle.
+A class has high cohesion when everything inside of it relates to that purpose, without anything extraneous.
+Perfection is achieved when there is nothing left to take away.

 #### Example of SRP